-If one or two members of your family decides to not cooperate with the training, it can significantly slow down the process.
+If one or two members of your family decide to not cooperate with the training, it can significantly slow down the process.
 Be sure to get everyone up to speed on positive dog training to reinforce your puppy’s new habits.

 Exercise Supplies for Puppies

 Providing your dog with the right dog toys will help with physical stimulation, mental stimulation, and their bond to you.
 As an added bonus, when used as a training aid, your puppy can have fun while learning new tricks.

 A durable chew toy will help alleviate your puppy’s discomfort while their teeth are growing.
 It will also keep their teeth off your hands, feet, and shoes.